Or3stis/apparatus/README.md

 git pull
 ```

-The first window (home screen) will ask you to choose which modeling phase would you like to perform analysis in.
-After you select a phase, a native dialog window will be displayed and ask you choose a file to load.
+Once the app start, the first window (home screen) will ask you to choose which modeling phase would you like to perform analysis in.
+After you select a phase, you will be presented with three choices.
+The first is to create a new graph.
+The second choice is to load an existing graph.
 By default, you can only choose `.js` or `.json` files.
+The layout of the loaded graph is set in `/src/core/cyOptions.js` and it will run a breadth-first placement algorithm.
+The third option is the debug app, which loads a default graph used for debugging purposes.

 You will find some example graphs in the `graphs` folder.